University of Southern California The USC Andrew and Erna Viterbi School of Engineering USC Astronautics

 Free and confidential mental health treatment for students, including short-term psychotherapy, group counseling, stress fitness workshops, and crisis intervention.

-National Suicide Prevention Lifeline — 1-800-273-8255 — 24/7 on call
+988 Suicide and Crisis Lifeline — 988 for both calls and text messages – 24/7 on call

-Relationship & Sexual Violence Prevention Services (RSVP) — (213) 740-9355(WELL), press "O" after hours — 24/7 on call
+Relationship and Sexual Violence Prevention Services (RSVP) — (213) 740-9355(WELL) — 24/7 on call

 Information about how to get help or help someone affected by harassment or discrimination, rights of protected classes, reporting options, and additional resources for students, faculty, staff, visitors, and applicants.

-Reporting Incidents of Bias or Harassment — (213) 740-5086 or (213) 821-8298
+Reporting Incidents of Bias or Harassment — (213) 740-2500

-Avenue to report incidents of bias, hate crimes, and microaggressions to the Office of Equity and Diversity |Title IX for appropriate investigation, supportive measures, and response.
+Avenue to report incidents of bias, hate crimes, and microaggressions to the Office for Equity, Equal Opportunity, and Title for appropriate investigation, supportive measures, and response.

-The Office of Disability Services and Programs — (213) 740-0776
+The Office of Student Accessibility Services (OSAS) — (213) 740-0776

-USC Campus Support and Intervention — (213) 821-4710
+USC Campus Support and Intervention — (213) 740-0411

 Assists students and families in resolving complex personal, financial, and academic issues adversely affecting their success as a student.